Gaurav-Van/Fun-Projects/Project - 2/README.txt

  - Image Data generator -> Synthesize (make) new images from existing images - to introduce some Randomness

  2nd Project - [ A Mini Project ] -> Web_cam_Face_Detection
-  - Here face detection is acheived by Haar Cascade Classifier
+  - Here face detection is achieved by Haar Cascade Classifier
-  - datetime is used to show the real time while detecting the face on web cam
+  - datetime is used to show the real time while detecting the face on webcam